Text Size - Small Medium Large

 BPC § 2946(b) allows a psychologist licensed in another state, territory, or province who has applied to the Board for a license in this state to perform activities and services of a psychological nature without a valid California license for a period not to exceed 180 calendar days from the time of submitting their application or from the commencement of residency in this state, whichever occurs first.

-1. How many hours of continuing education do I need to accrue in order to renew my license?
+1. How many hours of continuing professional development do I need to accrue in order to renew my license?

 Answer: For every 2-year renewal period a total of 36 hours of Continuing Professional Development (CPD) is required.
 CPD means certain learning activities approved in four different categories: